 With the experience gained after living in Japan for 2 and a half years and having visited much of the country, I have decided to create this travel guide that includes the best of Japan in 2 weeks.
 The Land of the Rising Sun has always aroused interest and curiosity around the world.
 Its ancient culture, delicious cuisine, advanced technology, blend of old and new, and the courtesy of its people.

-Whether you are thinking of going to Japan to celebrate your honeymoon, traveling in a group, or tempted by the idea of backpacking on your own in this unique country, in this 2-week travel guide to Japan, you will find everything you need to visit and enjoy the must-sees like Osaka, Kyoto, and Tokyo, as well as some lesser-known gems like Nagasaki, Fukuoka, Kurashiki, or Himeji.
+Whether you are thinking of going to Japan to celebrate your honeymoon, traveling in a group, or tempted by the idea of backpacking on your own in this unique country, in this 2-week Japan travel guide, you will find everything you need to visit and enjoy the must-sees like Osaka, Kyoto, and Tokyo, as well as some lesser-known gems like Nagasaki, Fukuoka, Kurashiki, or Himeji.

 Japan is made up of 5 main islands.
 From south to north: Okinawa, Kyushu, Shikoku, Honshu, and Hokkaido.
-In this 2-week itinerary for Japan, I suggest starting with Kyushu and reaching Honshu.
+In this 2-week Japan itinerary, I suggest starting with Kyushu and reaching Honshu.
 If you decide to extend the itinerary to 3 weeks, you can add Okinawa or Hokkaido.
 This will depend on the time of year you travel to Japan and on how much time you want to spend in tropical islands, cities, or experiencing some of the best snow in the world.

 - In Japan, they drive on the left side of the road.